Fabstir/fabstir-llm-sdk/docs/UI_DEVELOPER_QUICKSTART.md

 **Note:** The WebSocketClient no longer has `onError` or `onConnect` methods.
 Use the promise returned by `connect()` for connection handling and try-catch for error handling.

+## ⚠️ Gas Payment Responsibilities

+### Who Pays Gas When:

+1. **Session Creation**: User pays (~200k gas)
+2. **Checkpoint Submissions**: Host pays (~30k gas each)
+3. **Session Completion**: User pays (~100k gas)
+   - Note: Users may abandon session to avoid this gas cost
+   - Host can call `claimAbandonedSession` after 24 hours (host pays gas)

+### Incentive Alignment Issue:
+The current design has an economic flaw where users are incentivized to abandon sessions rather than properly complete them to save gas fees.
+Hosts should price their services accordingly to cover potential completion gas costs.

 ## 🚨 Common Errors & Solutions

 ### "Missing required contract address"